emqx/emqx-docs/en_US/advanced/acl-postgres.md

 - %C：TLS certificate common name (the domain name or subdomain name of the certificate), valid only for TLS connections
 - %d：TLS certificate subject, valid only for TLS connections

-You can adjust the super user SQL according to business to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
+You can adjust the superuser SQL according to business to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
 However, in any case, the superuser SQL needs to meet the following conditions:

 1. The query result must include the is_superuser field, which should be explicitly true
 2. There can be only one query result.
 When there are multiple results, only the first one is taken as valid data.